trailcode/webAsmPlay/readme.md

 ----------------------

 WebAsmPlay was initially developed to evaluate web application development using Emscripten.
-At the time of writing the Emscripten part is not working.
+Currently the Emscripten part is not working.
 Hopefully in the future it will be.

 [![Alt text](https://img.youtube.com/vi/s0unMIQUs1U/0.jpg)](https://www.youtube.com/watch?v=s0unMIQUs1U)<br/>
 YouTube video of current native development version.